prkusr/Emotion-Detection-By-Facial-Expressions/README.md

-# Emotion Detection Facial Expressions and Gender Predcition from handwriting
+# Emotion Detection from Facial Expressions and Gender Predcition from handwriting
 Machine learning project repo

 * Emotion Detection - Emotion detection: We try to predict the emotion expressed by a person in the given image.
 Dataset: csv files containing emotions column along with pixel values of facial images (labels) . (https://inclass.kaggle.com/c/facial-keypoints-detector/data).